 Well, that’s when things get really strange.
 The parallel universe idea suggests that false memories might actually be TRUE memories, they’re just memories of a different universe.
 But how can this be?
 How can we remember a universe that we are not in?

 Parallel universes, so the theory goes, are constantly being created by events and decisions.
 Extremists to this idea suggest that every small action creates a new universe.
-Here’s an example: suppose you’re out for a walk in the park, and you come to a fork in the sidewalk.
+Here’s an example of mandela effect: suppose you’re out for a walk in the park, and you come to a fork in the sidewalk.
 You stand there for a moment deciding which path to take.
 You decide to go left.

 Now, the universe that you’re in is the one where you went left.
 However, a new universe was created in which you went right.
 Any number of unknowable consequences could result from that simple decision.